Press Kit

 Open Stage Media is a full-service video production facility, which produces and provides content for three public access broadcast streams.

-Apostrophe Café Established in 2011, Apostrophe Café at Proctors features a full line of beverages, pastries and movie snacks as well as breakfast sandwiches, lunch selections and light dinner fare.
+Established in 2011, Apostrophe Café at Proctors features a full line of beverages, pastries and movie snacks as well as light fare for shows.

-Proctors is a founding member of Upstate Alliance for Creative Economy, and part of a regional effort to support innovation, invention and creative workforce development.
+Proctors is a founding member of the Upstate Alliance for the Creative Economy (ACE), and part of a regional effort to support innovation, invention and creative workforce development.

 Teching